Skip to content

 Wrap the agent’s assembled toolset, or return None to leave it unchanged.

-Called per-run with the combined non-output toolset (after agent-level prepare_tools wrapping).
+Called per-run with the combined non-output toolset (after the prepare_tools hook has already wrapped it).
 Output tools are added separately and are not included.

 Unlike the other get_* methods which are called once at agent construction, this is called each run (after for_run).
-When multiple capabilities provide wrappers, each receives the already-wrapped toolset from earlier capabilities (first capability wraps innermost).
+When multiple capabilities provide wrappers, they follow middleware semantics: the first capability in the list wraps outermost (matching wrap_* hooks).

 Use this to apply cross-cutting toolset wrappers like PreparedToolset, FilteredToolset, or custom WrapperToolset subclasses.